To sign up to received information and updates about my proposed domestic violence legislation - https://forms.gle/ppQoMrRsqjGVED8d9

 Domestic Violence Legislation

-SB-320 (Coauthor) Domestic violence protective orders: possession of a firearm.
+SB-320: (Coauthor) Domestic violence protective orders: possession of a firearm.
 Requires the courts to notify law enforcement and the county prosecutor’s office when there has been a violation of a firearm relinquishment order.
+(Signed into Law)

-SB 616 (Rubio) Piqui's Law: Keeping Children Safe from Family Violence.
+SB 616: (Rubio) Piqui's Law: Keeping Children Safe from Family Violence.
 Will ensure California can receive critical federal funding to further protect victims of child abuse and domestic violence by prioritizing child safety in our family court system, aligning with federal provisions within the Violence Against Women Act (VAWA).
+(Held in Senate Floor)

 AB 673: (Coauthor) Domestic violence – Requires state grant funding awarded through Cal OES to a local domestic violence center be distributed in a single disbursement.

-SB 914 (Rubio) Homeless domestic violence survivors and data systems: local and state support and guidelines.
+SB 914: (Rubio) Homeless domestic violence survivors and data systems: local and state support and guidelines.
 This bill would require the California Interagency Council on Homelessness to set and measure progress toward goals to prevent and end homelessness among domestic violence survivors and their children and among unaccompanied women in California.
+(Signed into Law)

-SB 1265 (Rubio) The Right to Pause Act: Child Custody Protection.
+SB 1265: (Rubio) The Right to Pause Act: Child Custody Protection.
 Will further protect victims and children by allowing for a pause in visitation if there were recent signs of an escalation in violent behavior by the abusive parent that resulted in as arrest, charge or use of a weapon on another person.
+(Held in Asm.
+Judiciary)

 June 2022 press conference.